Analysis | Andrew Cuomo’s nursing home problem is getting worse

 The state argued in a July report that this wasn’t a primary driver of nursing home-related deaths, noting that the peak in deaths at nursing homes (the line on the chart below) preceded the point at which the most coronavirus-positive patients were returning to those facilities (the columns).
 This doesn’t prove that no deaths resulted from those readmissions, though that report also noted that the facilities to which those patients were referred already had known coronavirus infections.

-Kim, whose uncle probably died of covid-19 at a nursing home in April, told the New York Post that the apology from DeRosa sounded “like they admitted that they were trying to dodge having any incriminating evidence that might put the administration or the [Health Department] in further trouble with the Department of Justice.”
-In his call with the assemblyman, Cuomo reportedly pressed Kim to retract the quote on the grounds that he had misheard DeRosa.
+Kim, whose uncle probably died of covid-19 at a nursing home in April, told the New York Post that an apology DeRosa made on a call with legislators sounded “like they admitted that they were trying to dodge having any incriminating evidence that might put the administration or the [Health Department] in further trouble with the Department of Justice.”
+In his call with the assemblyman, Kim told the New York Times, Cuomo pressed him to retract the quote on the grounds that he had misheard DeRosa.

 The timeline is important here.
 State legislators first sought nursing home death data from state administrators in early August.
 On Aug.
-26, the Department of Justice, then run by Attorney General William P. Barr, demanded data on deaths as part of a probe of several Democratic-run states — a demand quickly chalked up to President Donald Trump’s looming reelection bid.
+26, the Justice Department, then run by Attorney General William P. Barr, demanded data on deaths as part of a probe of several Democratic-run states — a demand quickly chalked up to President Donald Trump’s looming reelection bid.
 By that point, New York largely had the pandemic under control.

-In late September, though, Cuomo made a claim to reporters that undercuts the idea that the data were simply being withheld out of an abundance of concern about the federal probe.
+In late September, though, Cuomo made a claim to reporters that undercuts the idea that the data was simply being withheld out of an abundance of concern about the federal probe.

 A reporter from Finger Lakes News Radio asked Cuomo at a briefing what he would say to New Yorkers who had lost family members following the March advisory.
 Cuomo, predictably, rejected the question as “just factually wrong.”

-Note: This article was updated with Azzopardi’s statement.